PDFWAC 296-155-53408

 (A) A proximity alarm set to give the operator sufficient warning to prevent encroachment.

-(B) Use a dedicated spotter who is in continuous contact with the crane/derrick operator, plus an elevated warning line, barricade, or line of signs, in view of the spotter, equipped with flags or similar high-visibility markings.
+(B) Use a dedicated spotter (who meets the definition of a dedicated spotter) who is in continuous contact with the crane/equipment operator, plus an elevated warning line, barricade, or line of signs, in view of the spotter, equipped with fluorescent colored flags or similar high-visibility markings.
 The dedicated spotter must:

 (I) Be equipped with a visual aid to assist in identifying the minimum clearance distance.
 Examples of a visual aid include: A clearly visible line painted on the ground; a clearly visible line on stanchions; a set of clearly visible line-of-sight landmarks (such as a fence post behind the dedicated spotter and a building corner ahead of the dedicated spotter).